-Copyright 2020

-The Sedona Conference

-All Rights Reserved.
+Copyright 2020 The Sedona Conference All Rights Reserved.
 Visit www.thesedonaconference.org

-Welcome to the 2020 Public Comment Version of The Sedona Conference Commentary on Rule 45 Subpoenas to Non-Parties, Second Edition, a project of the Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
+Welcome to the 2020 second public comment version of The Sedona Conference Commentary on Rule 45 Subpoenas to Non-Parties, Second Edition, a project of the Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
+This second public comment period is for the purpose of reviewing significant changes made to Section III of the Commentary following comments received during the initial public comment period.

 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.